tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 Starting from July 1, 2021, the Huawei Push service will begin to receive developers' applications for self-help message classification.
 After their applications are approved, developers can classify messages by themselves according to Huawei Push's classification specifications.

 ### Applying for self-help message classification permission
-Currently, the self-help classification permission for Huawei notification messages can take effect only after you apply for it through email.
-For more information, please see [Message Classification Management Solution](https://developer.huawei.com/consumer/cn/doc/development/HMSCore-Guides/message-classification-management-solution-0000001149358835).
+The self-help classification permission for Huawei notification messages can take effect only after you apply for it.
+For more information, see [Message Classification Methods](https://developer.huawei.com/consumer/cn/doc/development/HMSCore-Guides/message-classification-0000001149358835#section1653845862216).

 >!
 > - If the application does not provide the self-help message classification feature, its push messages will be automatically classified by intelligent classification.